LeahA12/CMSC-313-Byte-To-Ascii-Hex-Translator/README.md

 ## AUTHORING:
 * Leah Arfa (UE23179)
-* Affiliation: UMBC, CMSC 313 (Operating Systems), Fall 2023 (or current semester), Date: May 12, 2025
+* Affiliation: UMBC, CMSC 313 (Computer Organization and Assembly Language Programming), Spring 2025
+* Date: May 12, 2025

 ## PURPOSE OF SOFTWARE:
 This software takes a predefined sequence of bytes as input and translates each byte into its corresponding two-character ASCII hexadecimal representation.
 The resulting hexadecimal string is then printed to the standard output, with spaces separating the representations of each original byte, followed by a newline character.